Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 5 Februari 2025 10.29.26 UTC
+- WIB: Rabu, 5 Februari 2025 11.28.49 UTC
-- WITA: Rabu, 5 Februari 2025 11.29.26 UTC
+- WITA: Rabu, 5 Februari 2025 12.28.49 UTC
-- WIT: Rabu, 5 Februari 2025 12.29.26 UTC
+- WIT: Rabu, 5 Februari 2025 13.28.49 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: technology
+Kategori: nature